 R307.1 Space required.
-Fixtures shall be spaced as per Figure R307.1.
+Fixtures shall be spaced in accordance with Figure R307.1, and in accordance with the requirements of the Plumbing Code.

 R307.2 Bathtub and shower spaces.
 Bathtub and shower floors and walls above bathtubs with installed shower heads and in shower compartments shall be finished with a nonabsorbent surface.
 Such wall surfaces shall extend to a height of not less than 6 feet (1829 mm) above the floor.